Hurtigruten’s Roald Amundsen

 All ship christenings are exciting and special.
 But that of Hurtigruten’s Roald Amundsen was also very unusual and historic.

 On Nov.
 7, the world’s first hybrid battery-powered cruise vessel was named in spectacular surroundings.
-Roald Amundsen became the first ship christened in Antarctica, in Chiriguano Bay, ringed by the snow-covered peaks of Brabant Island.
+The 530-passenger Roald Amundsen became the first ship christened in Antarctica, in Chiriguano Bay, ringed by the snow-covered peaks of Brabant Island.

 Passengers watched the naming ceremony from the water, in Zodiacs.
 They were joined by passengers and crew from another Hurtigruten ship, Midnatsol, also on an Antarctica expedition cruise.